Jakeman582/Rook-Polynomials/README.txt

 The rook polynomial of this board is 1 + 8x + 14x^2 + 4x^3.

 In order to represent holes in these boards, use NaN when defining the matrix.
-To encode the above example in matlab use the following code:
+To encode the above example in matlab, use the following code:

 #Defining a 3 by 3 chess board with the center square removed
 board = [1, 1, 1; 1, NaN, 1; 1, 1, 1];